jamesrknox/samples/highavailability/as-2node/README.md

-# HA : 2-node active standby - Aggregator
+# HA : 2-node active standby

 How to build a 2-node active standby deployment with static data distribution policy.